By Elizabeth Svoboda, published on May 1, 2012 - last reviewed on November 23, 2015

 Most people are groomed from early childhood to conform to social norms, but a select few seem uniquely resistant.
 The wisdom of the crowd repels them like a charged magnet.
 Unlike run-of-the-mill rule breakers, true contrarians don't just flout established norms—they also have highly developed maverick philosophies of their own.
 Whitaker, for instance, is active in the polyamory community and well-versed in the world of alternative medical treatments.

 What drives contrarians to go against the grain so resolutely?
-Some are skeptics who have been burned by conventional ideas, such as the child of divorce who swears off marriage for life, and some use defiance to get attention.
+Some are skeptics who have been burned by conventional ideas, such as the child of divorce who swears off marriage for life.
+Others use defiance to get attention.
 But many are looking to establish their own identities as distinct from a larger group.
 "Often, people will turn to minority opinions to bolster their sense of who they are as individuals," says University of Chicago psychologist Kimberly Rios.

 Contrarians also tend to have an unusually strong sense of certainty that emboldens them to air their unpopular opinions.
 At Australia's University of Queensland, where researchers quizzed subjects about controversial topics, those who had strong moral convictions about their stance were more likely to risk expressing a divergent view.
 Many contrarians are later-born children, who are less likely than firstborns to uphold the status quo—sometimes because an older sibling has already claimed the conventional achiever role in the family.
 IQ is also a contributing factor: The smarter people are, the less they feel compelled to conform to social expectations.